Galileo Video Wall Processor Supports Mission-Critical Operations for the United States European Command

-Advanced features include a unique “wall mimic”, whereby the entire wall display or any region of interest can be encoded and streamed for live viewing elsewhere, HDCP content protection, scripting for third-party system control, and automatic IP stream discovery for RGB Spectrum’s Zio® Networked AV encoders.
+Advanced features include a unique “wall mimic”, whereby the entire wall display or any region of interest can be encoded and streamed for live viewing elsewhere, HDCP content protection, scripting for third-party system control, and automatic IP stream discovery for RGB Spectrum’s Zio® AV-over-IP encoders.

 RGB Spectrum’s Galileo processor powers USEUCOM’s Senior Decision Cell video wall, a high-end briefing center and situation room for officers and senior staff members.

 McDuffee concluded, “RGB Spectrum’s Galileo delivered superior image quality, faster performance and more versatility than the previous system, for a much improved user experience."